Estate agent

 A postgraduate qualification is not required for entering the career and professional exams can be taken once you're in the role.

-You may be able to enter the profession at an administrator level and then progress to the position of estate agent as you gain experience.
+You may be able to enter the profession at an administrator level and then progress to the position of estate agent as you gain experience, but this is not usually necessary.

-While pre-entry experience is not essential, a sales, administrative or customer service background can be helpful as you will have developed some of the required skills.
-There are increasing amounts of legislation applicable to property transactions, which needs to be understood by those in the profession, so experience of legal work may also be an advantage.
+Previous experience in the industry is not usually required, however, a sales, administrative or customer service background can be helpful and may be requested for some roles.
+There are increasing amounts of legislation applicable to property transactions, which needs to be understood by industry professionals, so experience of legal work may be advantageous.

 Skills